CDCgov/data-exchange-upload/upload-server/readme.md

 #### Local file system events directory

-To change the location of the event files
+To change the location of the event files:

 *upload-server/.env*: